American Guide Series: Regional guides

 The regional and city guides, similar to their state counterparts, kept much of the same format but had their own specific focuses.
-The regional guides were designed with a tourist heavy audience in mind, as some of their titles suggest.
+The regional guides were designed with a tourist-heavy audience in mind, as some of their titles suggest.
 One of the regional books, Ghost Towns of Colorado, explored some of the most popular deserted towns in the western state.
 While the state guides provided an overview of tourist attractions in certain regions of the states, the regional guides allowed for a greater magnification of this.
 The regional guides also showcased the country's diversity in regional attractions, highlighting regions such as New England and vacation destinations such as Cape Cod.
 Three United States territories, Alaska, Hawaii, and Puerto Rico, were also included in the series, educating Americans about these more recently acquired regions.
+There were also some "outliers" produced by American Guide writers, namely In the Land of Breathitt (1941), Fairs and Fair Makers of Kentucky (1942), and A Military History of Kentucky (1939).

 City guides

 The city guides had the most narrow scope out of all three types, as the focus was on a single location.
 Because of this, their maps could be in the greatest detail, not only giving an overview of a city's layout, but individual neighborhoods as well.
 City Guides highlighted points of special interest in greater detail.
 In the Philadelphia guide, sites such as Carpenters' Hall and Girard College, an-all boys boarding school in the city's northern section, each had several pages dedicated to them.
 The maps that were included in each book added value to them as material objects and not just literature.
 With the increasing mobility afforded by the number of Americans who owned automobiles, the guides served as reliable and durable resources for travelers moving throughout the country.